ruocwang/ruocwang.github.io/index.md

 ## Outreach

 - **VC/Startups** I've been interviewing for VC positions.
 If you are in VC/Startup business and for any reason is looking for people with domain knowledge in A.I., I'd be delighted to have a chat with you.
-- [[**Prospective Students**]()] I am currently forming a Research Alliance to pursue topics in large-scale text-based generative models (LLMs, Diffusion Models).
-As part of this endeavor, I will no longer advise interns on my own; Instead, qualified students will be joining this team and under the direct supervision of Prof. [Cho-Jui Hsieh](http://web.cs.ucla.edu/~chohsieh/), Prof. [Tianyi Zhou](https://tianyizhou.github.io/), Prof. [Minhao Cheng](https://cmhcbb.github.io/) and myself.
-For more information on the management, please refer to this temporary onboarding [slides](https://docs.google.com/presentation/d/1PtRwK6KuqNhExz_ouiu1UDva5Fw6R7PuvrxsVCzSA9U/edit?usp=sharing).
-If you are interested, please send an application to [my email](ruocwang@g.ucla.edu) and include your resume, publication record (working-in progress papers are fine), and 1-2 paragraph explaining your area of interests in AIGC.
+- [[**Prospective Students**]()] I am currently leading a Research Alliance to pursue targeted topics in large-scale text-based generative models (LLMs, Diffusion Models).
+Qualified students will be joining this team and under the direct supervision of Prof. [Cho-Jui Hsieh](http://web.cs.ucla.edu/~chohsieh/), Prof. [Tianyi Zhou](https://tianyizhou.github.io/), Prof. [Minhao Cheng](https://cmhcbb.github.io/) and myself.
+For more information on our culture and management style, please refer to this temporary onboarding [slides](https://docs.google.com/presentation/d/1PtRwK6KuqNhExz_ouiu1UDva5Fw6R7PuvrxsVCzSA9U/edit?usp=sharing).
+If you are interested, please send an application to [my email](ruocwang@g.ucla.edu) and attach your resume, publication record, and 1-2 paragraph justifying your area of interests in AIGC (digging into technical details are more than welcome!).

 ## News

 - **[Oct.
-2023]** I will return to Google Research, focusing on advancing the state of Large Language Models.
+2023]** I will return to Google Research (Ads ML) hosted by Prof. [Inderjit S. Dhillon](https://scholar.google.com/citations?user=xBv5ZfkAAAAJ&hl=en), focusing on advancing the state of Large Language Models.
 - **[Aug.
 2023]** I formed a Research Alliance to pursue topics in AIGC (see the Outreach section for more info).
 - **[Apr.
 2023]** [TESLA](https://arxiv.org/abs/2211.10586) is accepted at ICML 2023 - one of the first to scale-up Dataset Distillation to ImageNet-1K.
 - **[Mar.
 2023]** [FedDM](https://arxiv.org/abs/2207.09653) is accepted at CVPR 2023.